Blue Cut Fire: Fire progression

 Shortly after the fire broke out, evacuations began to be ordered for the nearby communities of West Cajon Valley, Lytle Creek, Lone Pine Canyon and Swarthout Canyon.
 By 3:00 p.m. on August 16, less than six hours after the fire started, it had spread westward to over 5,500 acre, forcing additional mandatory evacuation orders for most of Oak Hills, Phelan and Summit Valley.

 Two firefighters were injured and briefly hospitalized on the morning of August 16, 2016 after becoming trapped while protecting homes in Swarthout Canyon.

 In a conference on August 17, the incident commander Michael Wakoski, stated that increased wind speeds had caused the fire to spot upwards of a half mile (0.8 km) ahead of itself.

 By Thursday, August 18, the fire had grown to over 31,600 acres and forced the evacuation of over 82,000 residents.
 The evacuations affected an estimated 34,500 residences.

 On Monday, August 22, fire officials said they had the fire 89% contained.
 The damaged area had grown to 37,020 acres.

 Fire officials declared that the devastating wildfire was fully contained on Tuesday, August 23.
-The fire destroyed an estimated 105 homes and 213 other structures in San Bernardino County, and now ranks as the 20th most destructive wildfire in state history, according to Daniel Berlant, a spokesman for the California Department of Forestry and Fire Protection.
+The fire destroyed an estimated 105 homes and 213 other structures in San Bernardino County, and at the time ranked as the 20th most destructive wildfire in state history, according to Daniel Berlant, a spokesman for the California Department of Forestry and Fire Protection.